 A scheduled course with weekly meetings.
 You’ll meet online with your instructor at assigned times using virtual meeting software.
 You can join your class from wherever you’re located.
 Find detailed information on the various course delivery modes.

 Course description: An introduction to the basic concepts and theory of auditing, the accounting profession, professional ethics, internal control, audit evidence, and the auditor’s report.
-BUSI 3320 – Must be completed prior to taking this course.
+BUSI 2322 and 3320 – Must be completed prior to taking this course.

 BUSI*3360-18 – Finance I